rearadmiral/primetable/README.md

 A small ruby app that prints a multiplication table of prime numbers.

-It uses a simplistic incremental Sieve of Eratosthenes algorithm to find primes based on this academic paper: http://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf
+It uses a simplistic incremental Sieve of Eratosthenes algorithm to find primes based on this [[academic paper](http://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf)].

 I build and deploy my gems using Snap: